XFG16/YouTubeDiscordPresence/README.md

 # YouTubeDiscordPresence for Windows (x64)
 ## General Notes
  - This is an extension used to create a **detailed rich presence** for YouTube videos and livestreams on Discord.
+It is a project I decided to take on towards the end of my freshman year.
  - Currently, the application only supports **Windows**, although more operating systems will be supported in the future
  - Supports both **normal** and **livestream/premiere** videos on YouTube as well as **YouTube Music** songs
  - No, this is not a bootleg copy of PreMiD.
 The way it displays the rich presence and what it decides to display are **different** from PreMiD and everything here was written from scratch.
 Look at the next note below.
 Also, the desktop component of PreMiD is built on **Node.js** and several other libraries, while YouTubeDiscordPresence uses **C++** and the [<ins>**Discord Game SDK**</ins>](https://discord.com/developers/docs/game-sdk/sdk-starter-guide), which means that **no additional libraries** are required for building.